• Plant Nutrition

 Don’t Have The Perfect Soil?
 You Still Need A Plan

 On acres with suboptimal yield potential, you may be more conservative with your inputs but it’s still important to invest in micronutrients.
-With marginal-producing acres, I recommend doing a baseline nutrient application for crop removal using production history or any past in-season indicators such as imagery from the R7® Tool.
+With marginal-producing acres, I recommend doing a baseline nutrient application for crop removal using production history or any past in-season indicators.

 Success with these types of acres isn’t about putting a flat layer of nutrients over them and calling it good.
 It’s about dialing in to the performance of each acre to help optimize ROI potential.
 Discover zones within each field to set the stage using macronutrients as primary components.
 Then, dial in opportunities through crop scouting and tissue sampling to use micronutrients for optimizing overall yield potential.